The Pros and Cons of a Remote Workforce

 An Example of a Successful Virtual Workforce Integration

 One client, a public e-learning school that serves K-12 students throughout Florida (and elsewhere) through online content, decided to develop their own Learning Management System (LMS) in 2017.
-This multi-million dollar project required additional employees to plan, develop and execute company-wide.
+This multi-million dollar project required additional employees to plan, design, and execute company-wide.
 The skill sets the school sought in employees for the project were part of a small niche — which placed the organization in a position of having a limited candidate pool to select from in the immediate area.

-As the preference for working remotely continues to gain traction among candidates, allowing offsite work some or all of the time, for some or all of your employees, can be a useful way to differentiate yourself from other employers and better compete for the best talent.
+As the preference for working remotely continues to gain traction among candidates, allowing offsite work some or all of the time for some or all of your employees can be a useful way to differentiate yourself from other employers and better compete for the best talent.

 Pete Newsome